What is an Easement?

 The Legal Point of Discharge refers to the location where storm water exits a property and is authorised to discharge into Council’s drainage infrastructure, or another storm water capture provision.

-To apply for legal point of discharge information, you are required to complete a Legal Point of Discharge and Council Easement information application form.
+To apply for a legal point of discharge certificate, you must submit a Legal Point of Discharge and Council Easement information application form.

 Download Legal Point of Discharge application form